carbon-language/carbon-lang/llvm/docs/LangRef.rst

     }

-If the ``inbounds`` keyword is present, the result value of the ``getelementptr`` is a :ref:`poison value <poisonvalues>` if the base pointer is not an *in bounds* address of an allocated object, or if any of the addresses that would be formed by successive addition of the offsets implied by the indices to the base address with infinitely precise signed arithmetic are not an *in bounds* address of that allocated object.
-The *in bounds* addresses for an allocated object are all the addresses that point into the object, plus the address one byte past the end.
+If the ``inbounds`` keyword is present, the result value of the ``getelementptr`` is a :ref:`poison value <poisonvalues>` if one of the following rules is violated:

+*  The base pointer has an *in bounds* address of an allocated object, which means that it points into an allocated object, or to its end.
 The only *in bounds* address for a null pointer in the default address-space is the null pointer itself.
+*  If the type of an index is larger than the pointer index type, the truncation to the pointer index type preserves the signed value.
+*  The multiplication of an index by the type size does not wrap the pointer index type in a signed sense (``nsw``).
+*  The successive addition of offsets (without adding the base address) does not wrap the pointer index type in a signed sense (``nsw``).
+*  The successive addition of the current address, interpreted as an unsigned number, and an offset, interpreted as a signed number, does not wrap the unsigned address space and remains *in bounds* of the allocated object.
+   As a corollary, if the added offset is non-negative, the addition does not wrap in an unsigned sense (``nuw``).
-In cases where the base is a vector of pointers the ``inbounds`` keyword applies to each of the computations element-wise.
+*  In cases where the base is a vector of pointers, the ``inbounds`` keyword applies to each of the computations element-wise.

+These rules are based on the assumption that no allocated object may cross the unsigned address space boundary, and no allocated object may be larger than half the pointer index type space.

 If the ``inbounds`` keyword is not present, the offsets are added to the base address with silently-wrapping two's complement arithmetic.
 If the